atomatiq/InterprocessCommunication/Readme.md

 Demo code for each part of this article is available on GitHub.

-In certain cases, splitting applications into separate processes can not only reduce dependencies within the program but also expedite its execution.
+In certain cases, splitting applications into separate processes can not only reduce dependencies within the program but also improve the UI responsiveness.
 However, let us not forget that the choice of approach requires analysis and should be based on the actual requirements and constraints of your project.

+Do you need to split each plugin into multiple processes?
+Definitely not.

 We hope that this article will help you find the best solution for your interprocess communication scenarios and give you an understanding of how to apply IPC approaches in practice.